vishalchovatiya/CPP_Templates/How C++ object transform in executable program.md

 - In case of inheritance, constructor calling sequence is start from base(top-down) to derived manner.
 Constructor synthesis & augmentation remain same as above.
 So in above case if you derive `Bar` from `Base` then constructor calling sequence would be `Base` -> `Foo` -> `Bar`.

 ### How & where destructor code transform/synthesize with inheritance & composition class ?
+- In case of destructor calling sequece is exactly reverse that of constructor.
+Like in above case it would be `Bar` -> `Foo` -> `Base`.
+Synthesis & augmentation remain same as above.

 ### How & where virtual table inserted in code ?